kolbyn24/Notes/03 - Content/NTP.md

 NTP is UDP so you probably wont see it on your nmap scan.
 Every DC has it open.

+Get a time set:
+`enum4linux -a 10.129.215.203`
+If it is off you probably have to set your ntp server

 ### Manually setting a ntp server

 Go into your vm settings and turn off time sync.
 Then run this: